 Why it's done

-However, sometimes an electrocardiogram doesn't detect any irregularities in your heart rhythm because you're hooked up to the machine for only a short time.
-If your signs and symptoms suggest that an occasionally irregular heart rhythm may be causing your condition, your doctor may recommend that you wear a Holter monitor for a day or so.
+However, sometimes an ECG doesn't detect any changes in your heart rhythm because you're hooked up to the machine for only a short time.
+A Holter monitor may be able to spot occasionally abnormal heart rhythms that an ECG missed.

 There are no significant risks involved in wearing a Holter monitor other than possible discomfort or skin irritation where the electrodes were placed.